 Floor tile will often be the low end of price for location of the tile, with wall tile being more expensive, and exterior tile the most expensive.
 Areas with many cuts, particularly showers, will cost more per square foot then a large flat feature wall.
 Exterior tiles require a higher quality mortar, and a higher percentage of coverage then interior tiles.
-Advertised prices are normally for interior floor tile.
+Advertised prices are for interior floor tile unless otherwise specified.

 Porcelain and ceramic are the low end of cost for type of tile, glass and natural stones being more expensive.
 The specific type of natural stone can affect the price, as some require extra work with sealing before installation, before grouting, etc. Some also require very specific considerations, such as green marble, which is highly susceptible to warping from moisture.
 Ledgestone generally costs around 50% more then porcelain on a wall, but looks amazing around a fireplace or on a feature wall.
 Advertised prices are normally based on porcelain or ceramic tile.

 Patterns and layouts will add to the cost per square foot depending on the expected extra time it will take.
 Layout refers more to how many cuts will be required, with the areas requiring a lot of cuts costing more, and patterns being repeating, or random, patterns that will take more time to install.
 Advertised prices are normally based on straight or offset patterns unless otherwise specified.